 An owner-builder is an individual authorised to do owner-builder work under a permit issued by NSW Fair Trading

-Planning Certificates are administered under the following acts: "Environmental Planning & Assessment Act 1979 Section 149", "Local Government Act 1993 Section 603", "Local Government Act 1993 Section 735A".
+Council administers planning certificates under the Environmental Planning & Assessment Act 1979 Section 149, Local Government Act 1993 Section 603 and the Local Government Act 1993 Section 735A.

 In accordance with the Australian Building Code and Plumbing Code of Australia, all plumbing and gas work now requires the following forms to be submitted by plumbers, drainers and gas fitters